 HF or UHF microphones are for people who want to make sure that the sound they are getting will be clear, crisp, and as true as possible.

-VHF is best used in situations where a device has great distance coverage; VHF devices can go about three times further than UHF microphones, making VHF a good choice if your band plays at venues and events further away.
+Very high frequency is best used in situations where a device has great distance coverage; VHF devices can go about three times further than UHF microphones, making Very high frequency a good choice if your band plays at venues and events further away.
 VHF also has better sound quality than UHF.

 Hooke Audio hopes that this article has helped you learn more about the differences between VHF and UHF wireless systems, as well as what each of them can offer.